mv2devnul/taglib/README.md

 ## Known gotchas

-* In previous versions of this library, if we ran into a Xing header with the number of frames is zero, I just set the duration as 0.
+* In previous versions of this library, if we ran into a Xing header with the number of frames set to zero, I just set the duration as 0.
 This was fast, but not really "nice."
-In new revs, I decided if I hit a bad Xing header, the correct thing to do is to read every frame and calculate the duration/avg bit-rate that way.
-My calculations match those of iTunes, but it can __really__ slow things down.
+In new revs, I decided that if I hit a bad Xing header, the correct thing to do is to read every frame and calculate the duration/avg bit-rate that way.
+The resulting calculations match those of iTunes, but it can __really__ slow things down.

 * More info later...

 ## Experimental Stuff